dandisy/webcore/README.md

     default {path} is configured relative to public_path, see .env for FILESYSTEM_DRIVER and config/filesystems.php

-    see Glide documentation in http://glide.thephpleague.com for manual guide
+    refer to the Glide documentation in http://glide.thephpleague.com for manual guide

 5. Laravel Generator based on http://labs.infyom.com/laravelgenerator with Additional features